 Donate to our Puerto Rico Emergency Fund.
 Click here.
-Mail a check to: Latino Community Fund Inc (Puerto Rico Relief) PO BOX 3299 Decatur 30031.
+Alternatively, you can mail a check to Latino Community Fund Inc (Puerto Rico Relief) PO BOX 3299 Decatur 30031.

 Frequently Asked Questions: